khalidNidal/Tic-Tac-Toe-Console-Application-DartAssesment/README.md

 # Tic-Tac-Toe-Console-Application

+To run the game in Dart, follow these steps:

+1. Install Dart SDK on your computer.
+2. Open a terminal or command prompt and navigate to the directory where the game file is located.
+3. Run the code

+4. Follow the prompts in the terminal to play the game.

+Enjoy the game!

 ## **Rules**

 - The game board consists of a 3x3 grid, and players take turns placing their shapes ('X' or 'O') on the board.